-Can I Choose The Jeweler Who Will Replace My Jewelry?
+1. Can I Choose the Jeweler Who Will Replace My Jewelry?

-Unless there is a clause in your policy indicating you can go to the jeweler of your choice to have your item replaced or repaired, your insurer will likely choose the jeweler.
-As Ron Campbell of Central Coast Gem Lab explains, insurers calculate their premiums based on the assumption they will pay much less to replace the insured item than you will because of their volume buying power.
-“In your lifetime, you may buy one item, or two, or four, or six.
-Your insurance company buys hundreds every month.
-They expect, and receive, volume discounts from their suppliers for the items they buy.”
+Unless there's a clause in your policy indicating you can go to the jeweler of your choice to have your item replaced or repaired, your insurer will likely choose the jeweler.
+As Ron Campbell of Central Coast Gem Lab explains, insurers calculate their premiums based on the assumption they'll pay much less to replace the insured item than you will because of their volume buying power.

-Can I Have The Replacement Item Independently Appraised Before I Sign A Release?
+2. Can I Have the Replacement Item Independently Appraised Before I Sign a Release?

-Your insurer likely will not pay for an independent third-party appraisal of a replacement item.
-However, this is the only way to ensure you are getting a replacement of the same quality and value as your original item from your insurer and their jewelers.
+Your insurer likely won't pay for an independent third-party appraisal of a replacement item.
+However, this is the only way to ensure you're getting a replacement of the same quality and value as your original item from your insurer and their jewelers.

 Scheduled items (those on riders) usually don't appreciate.
 Therefore, it's advisable to have scheduled items reappraised every three years.
 Otherwise, if you have the misfortune of damage or loss of an item whose market value has increased, you may be stuck with a replacement value that may not cover the cost to repair or replace it.

 Ask prospective insurers if they ever depreciate the values of insured items and on what basis.
 In this situation, you'll want to avoid paying premiums for items based on outdated values higher than current market value.

 4. What Will My Jewelry and Gemstone Insurance Policy Cover?